 Eccentric exercise concentrates on the lowering part of the movement.
 For instance, if you’re performing a bicep curl with a dumbbell, the concentric part of the movement is when you curl the dumbbell toward your chest, and the eccentric part is when you lower it away from your body.

 If performed slowly, the eccentric part of the movement activates all your muscle fibers, which has been proven to be more metabolically effective than traditional exercise.
 You can make any exercise eccentric by performing the lower part of the movement slowly to a count of 10.
 Repeat 6 times for each exercise.

 To stop these risks, make a point to de-stress as often as possible.
-This can be as simple as performing a few deep-breathing exercising every time you feel stressed, to sitting down for a 20-30 minute meditation every day.
-Anything that you enjoy doing is a stress-reliever, so making time for yourself is really one of the best things you can do to prevent high blood pressure.
+This can be as simple as performing a few deep-breathing exercises every time you feel stressed to sitting down for a 20-30 minute meditation every day.
+Anything that you enjoy doing is a stress reliever, so making time for yourself is really one of the best things you can do to prevent high blood pressure.

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?

 Want to know the exact foods and serving sizes that are scientifically proven by over 1,300 peer-reviewed research studies to boost metabolism, burn fat, and enjoy virtually effortless weight loss like a naturally thin person?

 Download the free SANE metabolism boosting food list, cheat sheet, and “Eat More, Burn More” weight loss program by .